-Art Education Program Coming Soon
+Art Education Program Launching Spring 2018

-The proposed Master of Arts in Art Education program is a 30-unit low-residency degree for artists who love to teach.
+The Master of Arts in Art Education program is a 30-unit low-residency degree for artists who love to teach.
 Designed for working professionals and busy educators who enjoy making and teaching art, the M.A. program format benefits students through convenient online courses and two one-week summer intensive practicums at APU’s main campus in Azusa.
 The art education master’s degree extends APU’s commitment to providing rigorous academics in an innovative arts community firmly grounded in the Christian faith.
 Graduates will leave prepared to enhance their practice, advance their careers, and transform students’ lives.

 - Cultivate your art-making and teaching career as you earn the degree.